This article was updated July 2023.

 - Graphene oxide films, a carbon-based nanomaterial, can prolong potassium nitrate release, extending the time of function and minimizing losses by leaching.

-- Nanocalcite (CaCO3-40%) with nano SiO2 (4%), MgO (1%), and Fe2O3 (1%) which not only improve the uptake of calcium, magnesium and iron, but also notably enhance the intake of phosphorous with micronutrients zinc and manganese.
+- Nanocalcite (CaCO3-40%) with nano SiO2 (4%), MgO (1%), and Fe2O3 (1%) not only improve the uptake of calcium, magnesium and iron, but also notably enhance the intake of phosphorous with micronutrients zinc and manganese.

 References and Further Reading

-Adisa, I.O., Reddy, V. L., Peralta-Videa, J. R. et al., (2019).
-Recent advances in nano-enabled fertilizers and pesticides: a critical review of mechanisms of action.
-Environmental Science: Nano, 6(7), pp. 2002–2030.
+Adisa, I.O. et al. (2019) ‘Recent advances in Nano-enabled fertilizers and pesticides: A critical review of mechanisms of action’, Environmental Science: Nano, 6(7), pp. 2002–2030. doi:10.1039/c9en00265k.